smileyenot983/ROS_spider_robot/README.md

 * write "roslaunch" + "name_of_package" + "name_of_launch_file"(for example "roslaunch robot_gazebo display.launch")
 * to see how control or camera sensor  works first run model of robot in gazebo

+## Running tests
+* to run unit tests just look at the examples shown below, i prepared examples for each test.
+There is nothing hard, just call the function which contains tests
+* running integration test is the same as running the package.
+How to run the package?
+Look at paragraph 'Running the project' above